eemg/blipss-tutorial-site/docs/running_blipss.md

 binary code is generated, wherein ones and zeros represent detections and non-detections, respectively.

-As with the `blipss.py` script, we need to modify the parameters first by editing the path to the blipss repo in your local machine.
-To do this we have to open the `config/compare_cands.cfg` file and modify the path to the `.csv` files generated by `blipss`
+As with the `blipss.py` script, we first need to modify the `.cfg` file by editing the path to the blipss repo in your local machine.
+To do this we have to open the `config/compare_cands.cfg` file and enter the path to the directory where the `.csv` files generated by `blipss.py` were stored.
+This is shown in the following code snippet

 ![Image title](input2.png){ width="800" }
 /// caption
-Image caption
+Block of code for the input data in the `compare_cands.cfg` file.
 ///

-Now that we've edited the path in the `.cfg` file, we are now ready to run the `compare_cands.py` script.
-To run it, we should type the following command in the terminal
+Once you've edited the path in the `.cfg` file, you are now ready to run the `compare_cands.py` script.
+To run execute this, you need to type the following command in the terminal

 ```
 python executables/compare_cands.py -i config/compare_cands.cfg | tee <Log file>